 The program is led by Réna Bradley, a graduate architect who is now the Community Development Director at Bridge of Grace Ministries.

 Réna Bradley, director of the Tired-a-Lot project, shows community members in Mount Vernon Park the campers’ designs.

 For Bradley, architecture is more than just designing spaces.
 It’s an opportunity to grow and leverage a diverse body of young creative talent to affect real change in their community—the underserved Southeast side of Fort Wayne.

 As an architect in Detroit, Bradley learned about “evidence-based designs,” or architectural strategies for putting things in place that will dramatically impact a person’s health.
 Now she’s passionate about implementing the concept here in an authentic way that puts residents’ needs first.
-Tired-a-Lot Summer Studio campers and counselors pose with the clubhouse that they designed and built for Mount Vernon Park neighborhood.
+Cornerstone Youth Center staff and volunteers work to help youth develop in all areas of their lives.

 She says the Tired-a-Lot Studio formed in response to needs brought up by a survey of the Mount Vernon Park neighborhood that Bridge of Grace conducted.
 The ministry went door to door, asking neighbors what they wanted to see in their part of town.
 Three desires that rose to the top of the list were property beautification, social engagement opportunities, and recreational spaces for their youth.

 These hopes—combined with the fact that nearly 50 percent of the neighborhood is under the age of 25—led Bradley to the concept for Tired-a-Lot.